 VBOX product can be used to easily test and validate speed measurement equipment like odometers, speed loops and speed cameras.
 The use of GPS allows this to be possible.
 Read more on how it works.

 All RACELOGIC data logging equipment is able to perform acceleration tests to determine 0-60, 0-100mph, ¼ mile, VMAX, G-forces data.
-Data is logged to a memory card and can be analysed with the supplied VBOX Tools software.
+Data is logged to a memory card and can be analysed with the free VBOX Test Suite software.

 Test results are either displayed live on a PC, internal screen or additional display, depending on the product in use.
 You can get a 20Hz VBOX data logger from less than $500.